 Harvard Medical School seeks diverse student populations.
 Harvard's commitment to diversity is not only reflected in the variety of institutions from which students are accepted, but also in the ethnic and economic backgrounds of the student body.
 In 1969, the Office of Recruitment and Multicultural Affairs was established.
-This office is responsible for recruiting and providing supportive services to individuals from groups underrepresented in medicine.
+This office is responsible for recruiting and providing supportive services to individuals from groups underrepresented in medicine and those who are economically disadvantaged.
 HMS has been very successful in admitting and graduating students from these groups.

-Since 1969, Harvard has graduated over 1,200 minority physicians.
-The Medical School currently has 164 students from underrepresented groups (i.e., African Americans, Chicanos/Mexican Americans, Native Americans, Puerto Ricans, and Latinos).
-These numbers represent a wonderful support group for minority students.
+Since 1969, Harvard has graduated over 1,300 underrepresented physicians.
+The Medical School currently has 164 students from underrepresented groups (i.e., African Americans, Native Americans, Mexican Americans, Puerto Ricans, and other Hispanics).
+These numbers represent a wonderful support group for underrepresented students.

 Please visit the HMS Admissions Office page for additional information.